DanteHealy/reader-to-leader/README.md

 ### 7.1 Content

-Parts of the code were re-used from the Take Manager mini-project from the Data Centric module and some inspirational cues from Simon Vardy's project combioned with my own additional code and ideas for the site.
+Parts of the code were re-used from the Task Manager mini-project in the Data Centric module and some inspirational cues from Simon Vardy's project "The Reading Room" combioned with my own additional code and ideas for the site.
 A lot of the styling was taken from materializecss and the images used for the home page were from the royalty free options in Canva.

-Guidance on some of the features and functions was obtained via YouTube.
+Guidance on some of the features and functions was obtained via YouTube videos.

 ### 7.2 Acknowledgements

 I would like to give a huge and sincere thank you to:

-- Simon Vardy, Sam Laubscher, and Michael Standen for their continued support and encouragement,
+- Sam Laubscher, Simon Vardy and Michael Standen for their continued support and encouragement,
 - Ulysees Ryan-Flynn for the excellent Tutor support, patience and understanding of my personal circumstances,
 - My mentor Adegbenge Adeye and CI Tutor support for the technical guidance